 In any new chat, click the "+" button at the bottom-left, then "Connectors", and enable Medialister for the conversation.

-You can now ask Claude to search the marketplace, check your cart, or manage bookmarks—all in natural language.
+You can now ask Claude to search the marketplace, manage campaigns, move orders through review, draft and attach texts, or run publisher workflows — all in natural language.

 If you prefer the desktop app, you can add the MCP server via Connectors the same way as on the web.
 Alternatively, for advanced users, you can edit the config file directly.